hamedasgari20/python-books/architecture-patterns-python/notes.md

      session.commit()
      return 201
 ```

+todo: What is the advantage of the mentioned approach?
+Explain its functionality

  - **What Is a Port and What Is an Adapter, in Python?** (Perplexity is used for better definition in this section)

 In the context of the ports and adapters architectural pattern, a port is an abstract interface that defines how the application interacts with external components, while an adapter is a concrete implementation of that interface that handles the communication with the external component.